Mian Hamid Yasin

 Mian Hamid Yasin (died 2022) was a Pakistani politician who had been a member of the National Assembly of Pakistan between 1972 and 1977.
 He was the father of Pakistani fashion designer and host Hassan Sheheryar Yasin.

-Yasin was elected to the National Assembly of Pakistan from NW-67 Shekhupura-II as a candidate of Pakistan Peoples Party (PPP) in 1970 Pakistani general election.
+Yasin was elected to the National Assembly of Pakistan from NW-67 Shekhupura-II as a candidate of Pakistan Peoples Party (PPP) in the 1970 Pakistani general election.